Tugamer89/RansomTuga/README.md

 <img src=".github/images/main.jpg" alt="logo">

 This project, RansomTuga, is an advanced ransomware and semi-stealer with many customizable options.
+The main goal of the project is to achieve a self-contained solution by providing a single .exe file for encryption and another distinct .exe file for decryption, both of which require no external dependencies.
 It uses anti-dumping functions to evade detection by some anti-viruses.
 It encrypts files using AES CBC encryption with a randomly generated 256-bit key and 128-bit IV.
 The program has a whitelist and blacklist for the extensions of files it will encrypt.